jpmens/check-mqtt/README.md

 This plugin connects to the specified broker and subscribes to a topic.
 Upon successful subscription, a message is published to said topic, and the plugin expects to receive that payload within `max_wait` seconds.

+## Prerequisite
+This module needs jsonpath-rw.
+To install, use pip:

+ $ pip install jsonpath-rw

 ## Configuration

 Configuration can be done via the following command line arguments: